 - If there are several details and sub-topics, you might lose out on space while branching out the notes;

-- Can get confusing if the information is branched into a wrong sub-topic/category.
+- Can get confusing if the information is branched into the wrong sub-topic/category.

 3. The Cornell System